-There's also the Confrontation Clause.
+And there's also the Confrontation Clause.
 The Sixth Amendment gives us the right to confront witnesses against us.
-Are we truly confronting witnesses against us if we are doing so through a 1" x 1" box on a 13" x 15" screen?
+Are we truly confronting witnesses against us if we are doing so through a 1-by-1-inch box on a 13-by-15-inch screen?